5 Best WordPress Multivendor Plugins in 2025

 WordPress Multivendor Plugins

-The free WCFM plugin covers essentials like vendor registration (with customizable forms), order and withdrawal management, flexible commission settings, and store settings.
-Vendors get a comprehensive dashboard to manage products, orders, coupons, shipping, invoices, etc.
+The free plugin covers the basics.
+This includes seller registration, order management, and flexible commission settings.
+Sellers get a detailed dashboard to manage products, orders, coupons, shipping, and invoices.

 MultivendorX WordPress Multivendor plugin

-Right from the free core, MultiVendorX includes powerful tools: vendor registration and approval, comprehensive commission management, and support for multiple product types.
-It offers a setup wizard to get started quickly.
-Vendors get a nice dashboard, can list unlimited products, and manage orders.
-The plugin supports many commission models (product/category/vendor-specific, fixed or percentage, combined, and with membership plans for vendors).
+The free version of MultiVendorX includes strong tools.
+You get vendor registration, commission management, and support for many product types.
+It has a setup wizard to help you start quickly.
+Sellers get a nice dashboard and can list unlimited products.
+The plugin supports many commission models, like fixed rates or percentages.

 WC Vendors

-WC Vendors Marketplace is one of the original WooCommerce multivendor plugins, and it remains a solid choice in 2025.
-It’s known for its simplicity and easy setup wizard.
-WC Vendors comes in a Free (Lite) version and a Pro upgrade.
-The Lite version lets you get started quickly: vendors can register, upload products, and earn commissions based on a default rate.
-Upgrading to WC Vendors Pro unlocks advanced features for a polished marketplace.
+WC Vendors is one of the original multivendor plugins for WooCommerce.
+It is still a strong choice in 2025.
+It’s known for being simple and easy to set up.
+WC Vendors has a free version and a Pro upgrade.
+The free version helps you start fast.
+Sellers can sign up, add products, and earn commissions.

-Vendors can see sales reports and choose from shipping options if you enable them.
-You can also use a Stripe Connect extension (in higher plans) to automate payouts.
-WC Vendors is compatible with most WordPress themes and plugins.
+Sellers can see their sales reports and pick from shipping options you enable.
+You can also use an extension for Stripe Connect to automate payments.
+WC Vendors works well with most WordPress themes.

 YITH WooCommerce Multivendor Marketplace

-This plugin supports everything a marketplace needs.
-You can create a vendor registration page (shortcode or Gutenberg block), require admin approval, and even charge sellers a signup fee.
-It gives you robust vendor permissions: control whether vendors can create coupons, feature products, manage orders or refunds, or even have their own shipping zones.
+This plugin has everything a marketplace needs.
+You can create a seller registration page and require admin approval.
+You can even charge sellers a fee to sign up.
+It gives you strong control over what vendors can do.

 FeatureDokanWCFMMultiVendorXWC VendorsYITH Multi Vendor